On Courant and Pleijel theorems for sub-Riemannian Laplacians: The nilpotent approximation

-We have then a natural definition of homogeneous function of degree $s$ on $\mathbb R^n\setminus\{0\}$, a definition of "homogeneous norm" (of degree one) and corresponding notions of vanishing function to order $p$.
-A differential operator of the form $f(u) \frac{\partial}{\partial u_{i}}$ is of order $w_i -s$, provided $f$ is homogeneous of degree $s$.
-When $f$ is defined in a pointed neighborhood of $0$ and can be developed as a sum of homogeneous terms of increasing order, we will say that $f$ is of order $\leq s$ if the term of lowest order is homogeneous of degree $s$.
+Via the family of dilations we have a natural definition of homogeneous functions of degree $s$ on $\mathbb R^n\setminus\{0\}$, a definition of ``homogeneous norm" (of degree one) and corresponding notions of vanishing function to order $p$.
+A differential operator of the form $f(u) \frac{\partial}{\partial u_{i}}$ is of order $w_i -s$ if $f$ is homogeneous of degree $s$.
+When $f$ is defined in a pointed neighborhood of $0$ and can be expanded into a sum of homogeneous terms of increasing order, we will say that $f$ is of order $\leq s$ if the term of lowest order is homogeneous of degree $s$.

 G. M\'etivier \cite[Theorem 3.1]{Me} proves the following theorem (in addition to the regularity of $\theta_x$ already mentioned above).